robgon-art/DeepHaiku-LLaMa/README.md

 # Deep Haiku LLaMa
-Run Deep Haiku using the LLaMa model
+Run Deep Haiku using the LLaMa2 model